Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

 zynquplus
 ```

-## Get all IP in XSA
+### Get all IP in XSA

 Users can get the hardware objects such as the cells, nets, pins, ports, interface pins, interface ports, ect.
-Below the <i>get_cells</i> is used to get all the cells, (or IP) in an XSA file.
+Below the `get_cells` is used to get all the cells, (or IP) in an XSA file.

 ```
 cells = HwDesign.get_cells(hierarchical='true')
 ```

 Users can use type(cells) or type(cells[0]) to see the object type

 ```